Sarpsborg-kommune/IoTDataTranslator/README.md

 ## Development

-My current development environment uses Visual Studio Code with a Powershell commandline using dotnet, func, nuget commandline utilities.
+My current development environment uses Visual Studio Code with a Powershell commandline using dotnet, func, nuget, git commandline utilities.
 The code should function with a pure Visual Studio Code or Visual Studio environment also (not tested).